University signs up to help Manchester go zero carbon and plastic free

 Manchester’s carbon targets have been developed with the University-based Tyndall Centre and commit the city to a science-based ‘carbon budget’, capping total emissions at 15 million tonnes from 2018 – 2100.

-Other University research, particularly in energy, is making a difference to reducing carbon emissions – developing new technologies and changing behaviour.
+Other University research, particularly in energy, is making a difference in reducing carbon emissions – developing new technologies and changing behaviour.

 Professor James Thompson, Vice-President for Social Responsibility, said: “The University itself is estimated to be responsible for 5.9% of the city’s carbon emissions and through our network of suppliers, 12,000 staff and 40,000 students we can play an important role in driving change and influencing behaviour on climate change and resource use.